9 Reasons Why People Leave Your Website

-Choice of font and other matters like background colors fall under design, but they merit special mention here because of how important they are.
-Simply put, the harder it is to reader your content, the harder it will be for your content to convert.
+The choice of font and other matters like background colors fall under design, but they merit special mention here because of how important they are.
+Simply put, the harder it is to read your content, the harder it will be for your content to convert.
 There are very few hard and fast rules when it comes to content, but generally high-contrast color combinations and ornamentation-free serif and sans serif work well.

 3. Too Many Ads